Welcome to today's edition of the Rush 24-7 podcast.

 Yes, we are.

-But we're also spending on things like cellulosic ethanol I mentioned.
+But we're also spending on things like cellulosic ethanol, I mentioned.

-So we're spending on all of these, but of course, you know, we got to keep the fuel flowing to consumers, so we're spending more there.
+But, of course, we've got to keep the fuel flowing to consumers, so we're spending more there.

-A lot of talk about coal, and coal is in abundance in these United States, and different theories have come around over the years of how coal could be used again as a primary fuel.
+A lot of talk about coal, and coal is in abundance in these United States, and different theories have come around over the years of how coal could be used, again, as a primary fuel.

 What do you say about that, John?

-It's fifty-three percent of our source of of electricity.
+It's 53% of our source of electricity.

-Uh but you can also liquefy it.
+But you can also liquefy it.

-The Nazis does.
+The Nazis do it, too.

 That keeps getting brought up lately.

-Well, I can't speak for the 169,000 gasoline stations around the country, but most of those are businessmen who are really just reacting to the markets and and what they pay for gasoline.
+Well, I can't speak for the 169,000 gasoline stations around the country, but most of those are businessmen who are really just reacting to the markets and what they pay for gasoline.

-Uh you know, I can't foresee what what actually will happen.
+I can't foresee what actually will happen.

 John Felmy, thanks for being with us.